On a tree by a river a little tom-tit

 “Or a rather tough worm in your little inside”

-Tame Valley Wetlands are carrying out an exciting project, ‘On a Tree by a River’, aiming to bring back from the brink the willow tit, one of the most threatened native birds in the UK into one of its last strongholds in the West Midlands, and to give local people a stake in its future now and for generations to come.
+With funding from Severn Trent’s Boost for Biodiversity Fund, between 2020 – 2023 Tame Valley Wetlands have carried out an exciting project, ‘On a Tree by a River’, aiming to bring back from the brink the willow tit, one of the most threatened native birds in the UK into one of its last strongholds in the West Midlands, and to give local people a stake in its future now and for generations to come.